MartinaB91/project4-my-blog/testing/TEST_RECORDS.md

 # Test record
 ## Introduction
 On this page you can find documentation from the test process and find out the results.
 Any bugs found during testing will be categorized into four parts to give an indication of how much the bug will affect the system.
-These parts are critical, major, normal and minor.
+The categories are: critical, major, normal and minor.

 ### Test cases